Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-2.md

 <!-- markdownlint-disable first-line-h1 -->
-Phase 2 of the accelerator is to run the boostrap.
+Phase 2 of the accelerator is to run the bootstrap.
 Follow the steps below to do that.

 ## 2.1 Install the ALZ PowerShell module